iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog
 Version 4.3.3
-- Fix errors on mouse clicks when not logged into character.
+- Fixed errors on mouse clicks when not logged into character.
+- Fixed Aggro List size setting not working correctly.

 Version 4.3.2
 - Fixed the Aggro List not saving position after it's moved.